Turtle Watch Rekawa

 No flash photography or flash lights are allowed and you are only allowed to be on the beach accompanied with our local guides between 7pm and 6am.

-And the last thing, please read FAQ, do not waste your energy asking these question again and again :) Please read HERE
+Please read FAQ, do not waste your energy asking these question again and again :) Please read HERE

 Warm regards,